RESEARCH STARTER

 Rebuilding

 After restructuring efforts included the formation of a new parent company, Malaysia Aviation Group (MAG), in 2016, both MAG and Malaysia Airlines continued implementing various strategies to make the carrier financially stable and successful once more.
-Though the airline subsequently experienced multiple changes in leadership that largely impeded progress, in 2024 Izham Ismail, the executive director of Malaysia Airlines and the group managing director of MAG, announced that the company had earned a net profit for the first time in several years in 2023.
-He attributed this achievement to a variety of factors, including increased passenger numbers following COVID-19 lockdowns.
+Though the airline subsequently experienced multiple changes in leadership that largely impeded progress, in 2024, Izham Ismail, the executive director of Malaysia Airlines and the group managing director of MAG, announced that the company had earned a net profit for the first time in several years in 2023.
+He attributed this achievement to various factors, including increased passenger numbers following COVID-19 lockdowns.
 Plans to maintain momentum focused, in part, on investing in improvements such as fleet size.

 Bibliography